 The story is divided into a series of self-contained episodes following a larger narrative arc, much like the dramatic television series that have been overtaking the cultural import of films since Netflix switched from mailing DVDs to streaming on the internet.
-This is a format that works, and provides a natural way to play the game over a few days or weeks.
+This is a format that works, and it provides a natural way to play the game over a few days or weeks.

 Puzzles largely make sense in context, generally contribute to world and character building, and never make you build Rube Goldberg machines to accomplish simple tasks.
 There are some obviously contrived challenges, but these are few and far between.
 Each episode also contains a meaningful and difficult moral choice, so you’re not just solving puzzles to advance an entirely predetermined story.

 A lot of work has gone into making the game world feel alive and dynamic through small touches.
-The characters in your party will spontaneously engage in conversation as you’re walking through different settings, suggesting unique and carefully thought out relationships between them.
+The characters in your party will spontaneously engage in conversation as you’re walking through different settings, suggesting unique and carefully thought-out relationships between them.
 Depending on the character background you choose at the beginning of the game, different characters you run into may recognise you, and different actions are available – for example, the actor background allows you to lie convincingly, and the bartender background gives you a relationship with a recovering alcoholic character.

 Unavowed is a very good adventure game with a strong, mature narrative, robust puzzle design and rare crossover appeal to people who might not normally enjoy the genre.
 It’s got likeable characters, meaningful and difficult choices, and excellent pixel art.
 I also really, really like the UI.